1

 Each time I picked up the guitar again, I taught myself and searched for ways to play that suited and appealed to me and this gradually grew into a serious pursuit of composition.
 Experimenting making my own sounds I often came up with little instrumentals, with sometimes relatively tricky fingering that would drive my progress forwards.
 I also spent significant time, working out by ear, the music of artists that I admired.

-I made noticeable, overall progress, because, when I did get sucked into it, I would get obsessed for quite a time and make significant progress, which lasted, even when I left it alone for a while.
+I made noticeable, overall progress, because, when I did get sucked into it, I would get obsessed for quite a time and make significant progress, which a lasting effect, even when I left it alone for a while.
 I have also had some good advice in bits and pieces from other guitarists along the way.

 2